loopy750/NGINX-Stats-Monitor/README.md

 Node.js
 -------
-Following installation of Node.js, run 'install.cmd' within 'Documents\NGINX Stats Monitor' to install "obs-websocket-js" and complete the installation.
+Following installation of Node.js, run __install.cmd__ within '__Documents\Loopy NGINX Monitor__' to install "obs-websocket-js" and complete the installation.

 OBSCommand
 ----------
-Extract the files into the 'OBSCommand' folder within 'Documents\NGINX Stats Monitor'.
+Extract the files into the 'OBSCommand' folder within '__Documents\Loopy NGINX Monitor__'.

 mpv
 ---
-Extract and use 'updater.bat' to install to a location of your choice.
+Extract and use __updater.bat__ to install to a location of your choice.

 * See the "Modifications" section below for recommended changes.